 The Twist: Bent-over lateral raises are pretty much a staple for said goal but let’s throw in a few more unique moves to not only add variety but also aid in achieving overall shoulder strength, balance and function.
 Rope pulls to the face, wide-grip pull-downs to the face with elbows flared and bent or standing cable rear pulls are just a few options at your disposal.

 Here’s the key: As with many other shoulder moves, be sure to pull with your elbows and not your hands.
 Pulling in this manner will shift the stress to your targeted deltoid head instead of your upper back.

 5. Hang Clean

 Adding in a power move or two isn’t just for athletes or those who partake in cross-training.
 They can easily be installed into a shoulder program to give you some brutally awesome results.
-Hang cleans are particularly effective when you want to add some real, solid muscle on your yolk.
-What’s your yolk?
-Some refer the entire area of your traps, deltoids, neck and upper back as your yolk.
+Hang cleans are particularly effective when you want to add some real, solid muscle on your yoke.
+What’s your yoke?
+Some refer the entire area of your traps, deltoids, neck and upper back as your yoke.
 Hang cleans is the perfect move for building and strengthening this area.